forestgrape/coronavirus/index.md

     - see [treatment methods](#treatment-methods) below

-* reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis]
+* reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis][simulate first what happens]
     - patients should breath as calm as possible
     - slightly increased pressure may reduce opening and closing of alveoli [to be confirmed]
     - ventilators reduce the spread of particles [[Lindstedt and colleagues](#lindstedt)]

 #### Note
+* Best would be to have the methods first simulated with methods as
 * The earlier the better.
 So if a treatment is likely to be needed, early on usage is the best option [to be confirmed].
-* Additionally patients should be as horizontal as possible or even slightly heads down to have gravity in the right direction.
+* Additionally patients should be as horizontal as possible or even slightly hea ds down to have gravity in the right direction.

+#### __warning__

+These are __completely unchecked__ proposals and ideas.
+Anything that can increase the distribution of viruses could be dangerous as this could have an unforeseeable outcome due to infections of cells in new locations.
+Such methods __should first be simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).

-#### treatment methods
+#### possible treatment methods

 * heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneumomia patients around the world receive successful treatment.
     __Benefit__: This increases both the humidity and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt).